If you had asked me when I was 17 years old if I would be a self-employed fitness coach at 50, I would have scoffed, but here I am.

 I eventually got an ablation to fix the Afib, and the heart failure slowly improved.
 Over a year later, I was given a clean bill of health.

-I quickly realized I needed to get my health in order and stop pushing my body as hard as I had been.
+I quickly realized I needed to take care of my health and stop pushing my body as hard as I had been.

 As Apollo Creed once told Rocky, "there is no tomorrow!"